Deep-Symmetry/beat-link-trigger/README.md

 > :boom: **Warning**: This does not yet work with files analyzed by
 > rekordbox 6.
 There have been changes to the database format that
 > will take us time to understand and cope with.
 Please stick to
 > rekordbox 5 and earlier until that can be done.
+I hope to start
+> working on this as soon as the current release is finished.
+In the
+> mean time, issues with log files, packet captures, and track
+> analysis files are welcome!

 ## Usage